jaredpalmer/tsdx/README.md

 //# sourceMappingURL=test-react-tsdx.cjs.production.js.map
 ```

-AS you can see, TSDX stripped out the development check from the production code. **This allows you to safely add development-only behavior (like more useful error messages) without any production bundle size impact.**
+AS you can see, DTS stripped out the development check from the production code. **This allows you to safely add development-only behavior (like more useful error messages) without any production bundle size impact.**

 For ESM build, it's up to end-user to build environment specific build with NODE_ENV replace (done by Webpack 4 automatically).

 #### Rollup Treeshaking

-TSDX's rollup config [removes getters and setters on objects](https://github.com/palmerhq/tsdx/blob/1f6a1b6819bb17678aa417f0df5349bec12f59ac/src/createRollupConfig.ts#L73) so that property access has no side effects.
+DTS's rollup config [removes getters and setters on objects](https://github.com/palmerhq/tsdx/blob/1f6a1b6819bb17678aa417f0df5349bec12f59ac/src/createRollupConfig.ts#L73) so that property access has no side effects.
 Don't do it.

 #### Advanced `babel-plugin-dev-expressions`

-TSDX will use `babel-plugin-dev-expressions` to make the following replacements _before_ treeshaking.
+DTS will use `babel-plugin-dev-expressions` to make the following replacements _before_ treeshaking.

 ##### `__DEV__`